Sony Ghale

 Sony Ghale is a Nepalese beauty pageant titleholder who won Miss Nepal Earth 2025.
-She will represent Nepal in Miss Earth 2025 in the Philippines.
+She represented Nepal in Miss Earth 2025 in the Philippines.

 Early life and education

 Sony studied Information Technology at King's Own Institute and now works as an analyst at Hapag-Lloyd AG.
-Her academic background in IT, combined with her awareness of global challenges, has made her stand out.
 Sony Ghale is an athlete and founder of Ek Shiksha, advocating for Quality education in Nepal.

 Pageantry

 Miss Nepal 2025

 Ghale won Miss Nepal Earth 2025 succeeding Sumana KC and received Rs 250,000 cash and a scooter.